2009 APHA Public Health Fellow in Government

 Lessons Learned from 2009

 I think the most difficult time of my fellowship was the beginning.
 It took some time to get settled and figure out my role.
-It required a bit of managing the staff (ie, requesting a meeting, asking what they expected me to do that year and how best to communicate with them, etc.).
-I would recommend being proactive in reaching out to staff if they haven’t been clear about your role.
+I would recommend being proactive in reaching out to staff if they haven’t been clear about expectations.

-Highlight of the year: After completing work in Committee and on the floor on the bill that gives FDA regulation over tobacco products, I went to the bill signing ceremony in the Rose Garden at the White House!
+Highlight of the year: Working on the bill that gave FDA regulation over tobacco products and attending the bill signing ceremony in the Rose Garden at the White House.